 Results

 To test the hypothesis, gene expression was evaluated for PGER, Cystatin B, and Astacin genes.
-PGER gene didn’t make it past the trial qPCR run due to genetic drift over and primer dimer occurring.
+PGER gene didn’t make it past the trial qPCR run due to and primer dimer occurring.
 When running the qPCR for Cystatin B and Astacin, only Astacin gene gave data that was worth looking at.
 The Cystatin B data had multiple melting points in not only the experimental but the control group, as well as showing primer dimer in the blank samples closer to the later cycles.
 We came to the conclusion that the data would not provide any accurate information and therefore was disregarded.

 This left us with the PCR for the astacin gene.
 After exporting the data from the qPCR, it was placed into PCR Miner, which gave us CT, Gene efficiency, and much more usual data.
 From this data an initial gene expression was found from the formula: 1/(1+average efficiency)^CT.
 After these were calculated seperatly for both the control and experimental groups, it was then divided by a normalizing gene, elongation factor 1 alpha, which had close to no change between the two groups.
 This gave us the overall gene expression for each sample (unitless).